 OFFENSIVE TRADE ACTIVITY.
-Any trade activity prohibited by federal or state law or city ordinance and not customarily carried on in a dwelling unit or accessory building by a member of the occupant's family, being incidental to the primary occupancy of the home as a dwelling and not authorized by a special use permit.
+Any activity prohibited by federal or state law or city ordinance and not authorized by a special use permit.

 OFFICER.
 A person referred to in this chapter by title means the person employed or appointed by the city to that position, or his or her duly authorized representative.